What are the 9 Biggest Web Development Challenges and Solutions to Tackle Them?

 - Server-side request forgery

 Filtering input data can be complicated, but you can employ an advanced algorithm that filters malicious inputs.
 The best way to deal with a broken authentication system is to use a framework that offers such security features.
+Also, use a secure web host and not generic web host without server-side firewalls.

 For example, Django offers pre-built authentication features for web development and is known to facilitate the development of the website with protection against cross-site request forgery and SQL injections.